Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • Dry the power bank before putting it back in your bag

-Can I charge the power bank while charging my phone?
+Can I charge the power bank while charging my phone

-• In emergency situations where you only have one power source
+• In emergency situations where you have only one power source

 • If you mainly charge slowly and speed is less important

-Are solar power banks safe for all my devices?
+Are solar power banks safe for all my devices

-• Do not place your phone and power bank unnecessarily in direct sunlight while charging
+• Do not unnecessarily place your phone and power bank in direct sunlight while charging

 • Place the power bank on a stable surface when charging quickly